daluu/appium-old/README.md

 Tests can be written using raw javascript or webdriver.

-An example of the raw javascript approach lives in `sample-code/js-test.py` To run the test you must build the sample app (`sample-code/apps/Test App 2/TestApp.xcodeproj`) in Xcode.
+An example of the raw javascript approach lives in `sample-code/js-test.py` To run the test you must build the sample app (`sample-code/apps/TestApp/TestApp.xcodeproj`) in Xcode.
 You can find the compiled app using spotlight from the command line. `mdfind -name TestApp.app` Use that path to run the sample test `python js-test.py "/path/to/sample.app"`